vitobotta/hetzner-k3s/docs/Storage.md

 # Storage

-Once the cluster is ready you can create persistent volumes out of the box with the default storage class `hcloud-volumes`, since the Hetzner CSI driver is installed automatically.
-This will use Hetzner's block storage (based on Ceph so it's replicated and highly available) for your persistent volumes.
-Note that the minimum size of a volume is 10Gi.
-If you specify a smaller size for a volume, the volume will be created with a capacity of 10Gi anyway.
+Once your cluster is set up, you can easily create persistent volumes using the default storage class `hcloud-volumes`.
+The Hetzner CSI driver is automatically installed, allowing you to use Hetzner's block storage for these volumes.
+This storage is based on Ceph, ensuring it’s both replicated and highly available.
+Keep in mind that the minimum size for a volume is 10Gi.
+If you try to create a smaller volume, it will still be created with a 10Gi capacity.

-For workloads like databases that benefit from max IOPS there's also the `local-path` storage class.
-It is disabled by default but you can enable it by setting `local_path_storage_class.enabled` to `true` in the config file.
-See [this page](https://docs.k3s.io/storage) for more details.
+For workloads that require maximum IOPS, such as databases, there’s also the `local-path` storage class.
+This is disabled by default, but you can enable it by setting `local_path_storage_class`.`enabled` to `true` in the configuration file.
+For more details, refer to [this page](https://docs.k3s.io/storage).